pingwing/crispy-train/README.md

 ## If I had more time I'd add:
 - Deployment for this example app.
 - Playwright automated frontend end-to-end tests.
+-

+## Non-trivial operation:
+It's a store inventory summary with:
+- total value of products in the store
+- number of SKUs (unique products)
+- total quantity of products in stock
+- number of low stock (<= 5) items
+This summary is exposed as storeInventorySummary GQL query.